Fall armyworm, buckworm, budworm, and maize budworm

 Approximately 20% of the whorls of small plants show the presence of the pest (first 1.5 months after seeding)

 The following are generic names of products divided into separate groups (with respect to their mode of action).
-These products are found throughout large parts of the world and are frequently used against fall armyworm:
+These products are found in one or more parts of world:

 Common, Commercially Available Insecticides